 15. “You read my mind.”

-- Explanation & Nuance: This is a fantastic phrase for acknowledging someone’s proactivity and thoughtfulness.
-It’s a compliment that shows they understand your needs so well that they acted without you even having to ask.
+- Explanation & Nuance: A fantastic phrase for acknowledging someone’s proactivity.
+It’s a compliment that shows they understand your needs so well they acted without you asking.

-- When to Use?
-When a colleague forwards an email you were just about to ask for or brings you a document you need.
+- When to Use: When a colleague forwards an email you were just about to ask for.

 - Tone: Impressed, Grateful, Informal.